lclc/Meritocratic-Governance-Model-template/CommitPolicy.md

  1. If you add new functions/classes:
     - Ensure everything is documented properly.
-    - Follow the API Design Principles.
-Discuss and verify the names of functions/classes with other OT developers (conduct API reviews).
+    - Discuss and verify the names of functions/classes with other OT developers (conduct API reviews).

- 2. All code should follow the Coding Conventions.
+ 2. All code should follow the Coding Conventions [lclc link].

- 3. For GUI code, follow the style guide [lclc link] and avoid internationalization mistakes [https://techbase.kde.org/Development/Tutorials/Localization/i18n_Mistakes].

  4. Ensure your change compiles and works on all platforms.
 We will not allow your change to go in if it does not compile.